KxSystems/docs/docs/cloud/azure/architecture.md

 impact business which justifies the hot-hot setup to ensure high availability.

-Usually, the secondary will run on completely separate infrastructure, with a separate filesystem, and save the data to a secondary database directory, separate from the primary.
-In this way, if the primary system or underlying infrastructure goes offline, the secondary would be able to take over completely.
+Usually, the secondary system runs on completely separate infrastructure, with a separate filesystem, and saves the data to a secondary database directory, separate from the primary system.
+In this way, if the primary system or underlying infrastructure goes offline, the secondary system is able to take over completely.

 The usual strategy for failover is to have a complete mirror of the